 Interdisciplinary Entrepreneurship Studies: Offers hands-on, real-world experiences in starting and running a business.
 Students in the major can work on their own business in their classes and can go on to own their own business or work in the business world.
 This is a great major for anyone with an entrepreneurial spirit who would be excited to learn from successful business experts.

-Marieb College of Health & Human Services (MCHHS): Some of the programs in MCHHS are limited access, competitive and cohorted.
+Marieb College of Health & Human Services (MCHHS): Some of the programs in MCHHS are limited access and competitive.
 In order to be eligible, students must follow a prescribed curriculum, earn the required grades, maintain a high GPA, apply to the program and be accepted.
 It may not be possible to switch into these majors in the 2nd or 3rd years of college.
 Other MCHHS majors may be more flexible

 Whitaker College of Engineering (WCE): majors require a lot of math and may require physics, computer science, biology and other sciences.
 If you’re interested in an Engineering major, take a look at the course requirements with your advisor to determine your eligibility.